ManthanBhatt/ManthanBhatt/README.md

 <h2> <img src="./assets/wave.gif" width="30px"> Hi, I’m Manthan Bhatt </h2>

 - 👀 I’m interested in gaming and traveling to new places.
-- 🌱 I’m currently learning data structure and algorithms.
+- 🌱 I’m currently learning AI and ML.
-- 💞️ I’m looking to collaborate on an web and hybrid mobile application projects.
+- 💞️ I’m looking to collaborate on web and hybrid mobile application projects.

 ## 💪 Skillset